SWEG-2016EC-Batch/Pied-Pipers/ETS0852_Leoul_Zerihun/Activity_2/Activity_2.md/x_the_power_of _y.md

+# Problem Analysis
-# Problem Statement
+## Problem Statement
-The program calculates the result of  x raised to the power of y
+* The program calculates the result of  x raised to the power of y
-## Problem analysis
      * The user enters the value of x and y.
      * The output will be x raised to the power of y .
+     * x raised to the power of y is calculated by multiplying x by it self y times
-## Steps
+## Algorithm

 1. **Start**